 “…that we should no longer be children, tossed to and fro and carried about with every wind of doctrine, by the trickery of men, in the cunning craftiness of deceitful plotting” (Ephesians 4:14).

-Doubt begets instability but faith brings about stability of soul.
+Doubt begets instability, but faith brings about the stability of the soul.

 It is absurd to ask for something from the Lord that you do not expect to receive.
-This dishonours the credibility of God’s commitment to fulfil His promises.
+This dishonors the credibility of God’s commitment to fulfilling His promises.